Federal Home Loan Mortgage : Filing Type ABS-15G | MarketScreener

 Central Index Key Number of securitizer: ___________

-Federal Home Loan Mortgage Corporation (as issuer of the Structured Pass-Through Certificates, Series K-734) and FREMF 2019-K734 Mortgage
+Federal Home Loan Mortgage Corporation (as issuer of the Multifamily M Certificates, Series M-050)

 (Exact name of issuing entity as specified in its charter)